 CDAC programs unify, empower, and promote the arts in the California desert.

-BUSINESS AND PROFESSIONAL DEVELOPMENT
+BUSINESS & PROFESSIONAL DEVELOPMENT

 Creative professionals, arts organizations, and businesses are invited to participate in CDAC’s training and networking events, which include salons and panel discussions featuring experts on each session’s topic(s).